Identifying Information from Observations with Uncertainty and Novelty: Symbol Change: Finite Information Spread Over Longer Strings

 ($\implies$) Given the observer knows everything but the symbols at each index and symbols' corresponding Bernoulli distributions, this may be treated as learning which component distribution is almost surely used at each index of $\theta$.
 Treating this as $\ell(\theta)$ different empirical processes updated as one cycles through the indices of $\theta$, we know by the Glivenko-Cantelli theorem that the empirical processes will asymptotically converge almost surely to their true distributions used at each index as the observations goes to infinite.
 The different distributions for the symbols are almost surely identifiable from one another as $\lim_{t\rightarrow\infty} \vvec{x}^t_1$ and thus the original bits of $\theta$ are also almost surely identified.

-($\impliedby$) The other direction of the bijection is obtained from the \textit{data processing inequality}~\cite[Theorem~2.8.1]{coverElementsInformationTheory1991}.
-If the additional information source were only finite, then that string cannot be used to spread another finite string over an infinite length without redundancy. \end{proof} \paragraph{Remark} Each Bernoulli distribution must have a probability distribution \textit{not} equal to any of the remaining $|\mathbf{\Theta}|-1$ components, otherwise there will be no means of identifying the component distributions apart from each other, thus hiding the enumeration of unique symbols ($0$ and $1$ for binary), which would hide the identifying information for the parameters in the observed string.
+($\impliedby$) The other direction of the bijection is obtained from the \textit{data processing inequality}~\citet[Theorem~2.8.1]{coverElementsInformationTheory1991}.
+If the additional information source were only finite, then that string cannot be used to spread another finite string over an infinite length without redundancy. \end{proof} \begin{remark} Each Bernoulli distribution must have a probability distribution \textit{not} equal to any of the remaining $|\mathbf{\Theta}|-1$ components, otherwise there will be no means of identifying the component distributions apart from each other, thus hiding the enumeration of unique symbols ($0$ and $1$ for binary), which would hide the identifying information for the parameters in the observed string. \end{remark}

-The asymptotic convergence also holds for the Bayesian case for any prior distribution over the parameters of the Bernoulli distribution proved by \cite{doobApplicationTheoryMartingales1949} with almost sure convergence guaranteed given the prior supports the true possible parameter for the Bernoulli distribution and because the space is countable given its a computable set~\cite[Ch.~6.2]{ghosalFundamentalsNonparametricBayesian2017}.
+The asymptotic convergence also holds for the Bayesian case for any prior distribution over the parameters of the Bernoulli distribution proved by \citet{doobApplicationTheoryMartingales1949} with almost sure convergence guaranteed given the prior supports the true possible parameter for the Bernoulli distribution and because the space is countable as it is a computable set~\cite[Ch.~6.2]{ghosalFundamentalsNonparametricBayesian2017}.

 The above covers the case where the information of $\theta$ observed is strictly monotonically increasing with every observed symbol in $\vvec{x}$.
 In the relaxed monotonic increasing case where there can be no information of $\theta$ observed in a symbol of $\vvec{x}$, then one adds another component to the mixture model which stands as a random source of irrelevant noise with respect to observing $\theta$.